-Wokingham REACH are also another excellent source of information and support, click here for details on how to contact them.
+Wokingham REACH are now known as as SEND Voices Wokingham and are also another excellent source of information and support, click here for details on how to contact them.

 The cinema can be a great opportunity for youngsters with additional needs and their siblings to enjoy a fun experience together.
 Many cinemas in the area now have Autism Friendly screening, which are also great for children with additional needs other than ASD, (reduced noise, soft lighting, the ability to get up and make a noise).
 Click here for details on the latest showings at Showcase cinema, click here for the latest showings at Vue and click here for the latest showings at Odeon.

 Please click here to view information about ASD Family Help.